Masters Tuition and Financial Support

-Tuition and fees for MA students (see "Graduate: Professional - Graduate Division - Statistics").
-All tuition & fees are subject to change.
+The Office of the Registrar lists the tuition and fees schedule for MA students. (see "Graduate: Professional - Graduate Division - Statistics").
+All tuition and fees are subject to change.
 The Student Health Insurance Plan ($2,841 per semester) is optional.

 The UC Berkeley Financial Aid Office currently estimates living expenses for graduate students to be $32,222 for the 2020-21 academic year.
 This includes housing, utilities, food, books, supplies, personal, and transportation costs.
 Your expenses may be lower or higher depending on your lifestyle.